 Fruit/Seeds: Dark purplish fruits with up to 80 segments from late summer-autumn.

 Dispersal: Fruits eaten and dispersed by animals and birds.

 Control: Dig out small plants and remove all roots and stems.

-Herbicide, fire or grazing for large infestations.
+Cut and paint scraped stems.
+Use herbicide, fire or grazing for large infestations.